amobiz/regexgen.js/README.md

 ## The Problems

-RegexGen.js try to ease two problems.
+RegexGen.js tries to ease two problems.

 1. While creating a regular expression, it's hard to remember the correct syntax and what characters to escape.
 2. After done creating a regular expression, it's hard to read and remember what the regex do.